igolaizola/bulkai/README.md

  - `wait` (int): Time to wait between prompts. (optional) There is already a rate limit implemented to avoid sending too many requests to discord.
  - `debug` (bool): Enable debug mode. (default: `false`)

+## FAQ

+### Do I need to generate a new session every time I want to use use **bulkai**?

+No, you only need to generate a new session if you want to use a different account.

+### Do I need to enable relaxed mode?

+It is up to you to use relaxed or fast mode.
+Just keep in mind that if you use fast mode with a lot of prompts, you may consume your quota very quickly.

+### Can I use suffix settings of midjourney?

+You must disable any suffix configurations in discord, such as `High quality` or `Style High`, or any suffixes configured with `/prefer`.
+If you don't disable them, **bulkai** won't be able to retrieve generated images.

+However, you can use the `suffix` parameter of **bulkai** to add a suffixes to all prompts.
+For example, if you want to use the `High quality` setting, you can use `suffix: " --q 2"`.

 ## Disclaimer